 - increased angina, or pain from poor blood flow in your heart

 - asthma-like symptoms

 - heart palpitations, or an irregular heart beat

 Alert the test administrator if you experience any of these symptoms during your test.

 Results depend on the reason for the test, how old you are, your history of heart problems, and other medical issues.

-A normal result means blood flowing through the coronary arteries in the heart is normal.
+A normal result means blood flowing through the coronary arteries in your heart is normal.

 Abnormal results may indicate:

-- reduced blood flow to part of the heart (narrowing or blockage of one or more arteries that supply your heart muscle)
+- reduced blood flow to part of your heart caused by narrowing or blockage of one or more arteries that supply your heart muscle

-- scarring of the heart muscle due to a previous heart attack
+- scarring of your heart muscle due to a previous heart attack

 Your doctor may need to order more tests to determine if you have a heart condition.
 Your doctor will develop a treatment plan specifically for you, based on the results of this test.